Chriscaracach/react-text-decorator/README.md

 # React Decorated Text Library

-The React Decorated Text Library is a simple library that allows you to render text with small decorators like lines, dots, and more.
+The React Text Decorator Library is a simple library that allows you to render text with small decorators like lines, dots, and more.
 It's designed to enhance the presentation of information for your users.

 ## Installation

 You can install the library via npm or yarn:

-npm install react-decorated-text
+npm install @christian-caracach/react-text-decorator

 or

-yarn add react-decorated-text
+yarn add @christian-caracach/react-text-decorator

 ## Usage

-The library provides two main components, `StripeText` and `DotText`, to add decorations to your text.
+The library provides two main components, `StripeText` and `DotText` (more will come), to add decorations to your text.
 Here's how you can use them:

 ### StripeText